-- a.
-The following motions may be a moved at a meeting without written notice to the Proper Officer. - i.
-To appoint a person to preside at a meeting. - ii.
-To note the absences of councillors. - iii.
-To correct an inaccuracy in the draft minutes of a meeting. - iv.
-To alter the order of business on the agenda. - v.
-To proceed to the next business on the agenda. - vi.
-To defer consideration of a motion. - vii.
-To refer a motion to a particular committee or sub-committee or an employee. - viii.
-To appoint a committee or sub-committee and their members. - ix.
-To receive nominations to a committee or sub-committee. - x.
-To note the minutes of a meeting of a committee or sub-committee. - xi.
-To consider a report and/or recommendations made by an employee, professional advisor, expert or consultant. - xii.
-To authorise the payment of monies in accordance with Financial Regulations. - xiii.
-To amend a motion relevant to the original or substantive motion under consideration which shall not have the effect of nullifying it. - xiv.
-To extend the time limit for speeches.

-- xv.
-To exclude the press and public from a meeting in respect of confidential or sensitive information which is prejudicial to the public interest. - xvi.
-To exclude from the meeting a Councillor or a member of the public for disorderly conduct. - xvii.
-To give the consent of the Council if such consent is required by standing orders. - xviii.
-To suspend any standing order except those which are mandatory by law. - xix.
-To close or adjourn the meeting. - xx.
-To appoint representatives to outside bodies and to make arrangements for those representatives to report back the activities of outside bodies. - xxi.
-To answer questions from councillors. - xxii.
-To move to a vote. - xxiii.
-To require a written report. - xxiv.
-To temporarily suspend the meeting. - xxv.
-To not hear further from a councillor or a member of the public. - b If a motion falls within the terms of reference of a committee or sub-committee or within the delegated powers conferred on an employee, a referral of the same may be made to such committee or sub-committee or employee provided that the Chairman may direct for it to be dealt with at the present meeting for reasons of urgency or expedience.
+- xiii. to exclude from the meeting a councillor or member of the public for disorderly conduct; - xiv. to temporarily suspend the meeting; - xv. to suspend any Standing Order except those which are mandatory by law: - xvi. to adjourn the meeting; or - xvii. to close the meeting; - xviii. to note the absence of councillors; - xix. to receive nominations to a committee or sub-committee; - xx. to note the minutes of a meeting of a committee or sub-committee; - xxi. to consider a report and/or recommendations made by an employee, professional adviser, expert or consultant; - xxii. to authorise the payment of monies in accordance with Financial Regulations; - xxiii. to amend a motion relevant to the original or substantive motion under consideration which shall not have the effect of nullifying it; - xxiv. to give the consent of the Council if such consent is required by Standing Orders: - xxv. to appoint representatives to outside bodies and to make arrangements for those representatives to report back the activities of outside bodies; - xxvi. to answer questions from Councillors. - b.
+If a motion falls within the terms of reference of a committee or sub-committee or within the delegated powers conferred on an employee, a referral of the same may be made to such committee or sub-committee or employee provided that the Chairman may direct for it to be dealt with at the present meeting for reasons of urgency or expedience.